+The Muskoka chair challenge is on!
 Who doesn’t love to relax in a Muskoka chair (or Adirondack chair as our neighbours to the south call it)!
-Several years ago, the Ontario Science Centre (OSC) sponsored a challenge asking for willing participants to create a unique Muskoka chair that would appeal to their visitors during the summer months.
+The Ontario Science Centre (OSC) sponsored the challenge asking for willing participants to create a unique Muskoka chair that would appeal to their visitors during the summer months.

 OSC aims to inspire a lifelong journey of curiosity, discovery and action to create a better future for the planet.
 But all that is rounded out by a downright fun experience when you visit!
 Hubs and I have racked up so many great and memorable experiences each time we go, that we jumped at the chance to team up and give the chair challenge a go.
 We had a blast lending our creative talent to designing one of the chairs that would ultimately be displayed around the grounds at OSC!